Thursday, January 1, 2026

 Can't backpack heavy machine gun?
 They can be put in stash?

-Don't like the story putting me on rails, but its the story.
+Don't like the story putting me on rails, but it's the story.
 I got Hellman, but there's no way forward without calling Takemura.
 I'd rather get out of here first.
-Its too bad I can't do anything about this witness, except...
+It's too bad I can't do anything about this witness, except...

 2026.02.14